gemc/home/b_installation.markdown

 export PYTHONPATH={{ page.path_prefix }}/$GEMC_VERSION/api:$PYTHONPATH
 ```

-Here we use the variable `GEMC_VERSION` to control the version of GEMC you want to use.
-This way we can use different versions
+Here with `GEMC_VERSION` we control the version of GEMC to use.
-of GEMC, with `GEMC_VERSION` the only variable to change.

 <br/>